Table Of Contents

 Any food or drink that is not pure water breaks the fast.
 Coffee, tea, and other beverages are not considered pure water.

 Coffee is a diuretic and can make you urinate more frequently.
-This can increase the number of times you go to the bathroom, which can lead to dehydration.
+This can increase the number of times you go to the bathroom, leading to dehydration.

 Coffee also contains a stimulant known as caffeine.
 Caffeine can increase your heart rate and also raise blood pressure.
-If you have high blood pressure or diabetes, it may be best to avoid coffee when fasting because it could make your condition worse.
+If you have high blood pressure or diabetes, avoiding coffee when fasting may be best because it could worsen your condition.

 Does Black Coffee Break a Fast?

-During a fast, a black coffee drink with milk is a wonderful beverage to keep on hand.
+During a fast, black coffee calorie are so low, drink it is a beautiful beverage to keep on hand.
 It is high in antioxidants, which boost energy and maintain healthy skin.
 It also includes several vitamins and minerals.

 Caffeine in black coffee also aids in metabolism and the breakdown of fat cells for energy.
 This implies you fast for extended periods without having to eat.